 1. Nikko Kanaya Hotel: One of the classic hotels in Nikko where you can feel history

 The Nikko Kanaya Hotel was established in 1873 as a hotel for foreigners and has the distinction of being the oldest resort hotel in Japan.
 It has been favored as a salon by both foreign and domestic dignitaries with such luminaries as Charles Lindbergh, Helen Keller, Albert Einstein, and Natsume Soseki having stayed here.

 Nikko Toshogu, a major sightseeing destination, is within walking distance.
 A leisurely stroll will get you there in about 15 minutes.

 The moment you set foot inside this famous hotel in Nikko, you are greeted by the elegant furnishings and magnificent sculptures.
 The interior takes you back in time to the Meiji and Taisho eras at which time it was considered modern and it also has a uniquely Nikko-like feel to it.

 You will definitely want to visit the main dining room and lounge.
 When the hotel opened it was a time when Western cuisine was uncommon in Japan, but through trial and error the chefs over several generations created traditional dishes unique to the hotel.

 A fine example of this is the orthodox and elegant breakfast!

 Aficionados of classic hotels in Japan will find the guest rooms here to be very relaxing and comfortable having captured the essence of Japanese culture in a Western-style setting.

-By no means extravagant yet exuding an air of refinement, you can definitely spend a relaxing and restful time in this hotel so steeped in history.
+By no means extravagant yet exuding an air of refinement, you can definitely spend a relaxing and restful time in this hotel in Nikko that's so steeped in history.

 If you are looking for a memorable stay in a classic hotel with a long history as a resort, then you should definitely consider staying here.